 - Find the right words to describe it in a meeting.

 - Rehearsal this part of the job interview so you can feel more confident speaking about it.

 How to Explain Employment Gaps on Your Resume

 Being honest and straightforward in your resume and at the job interview, the best option is always not to get worried, unconfident and cough at any slight falsehood.
 Whereas it’s vital to transmit with nonverbal language as well as with the words you choose that you’ve got over with.

 Moreover, in case you’d rather not give any clue of that illness imbroglio, you can always say you’ve got a sabbatical.

 On the other hand, if you have, at the same period of that furlough, got involved with any valuable professional activity, it would be wiser to mention a busman’s holiday instead of the two options mentioned above.
 Thus, if, for instance, you’ve become a notary by doing all the paperwork and taking your oath.

-You might be wondering, “how to add notary to resume?”.
+How to add notary to resume?
 It can be done by listing it with other technical skills or certifications by including the title “notary public, (state)”.
 You can find some other useful materials regarding this question on our website.

 Or as work experience as the example below: